-Where information becomes available, we will restate prior year's figures using the latest available data to make data as comparable between years as possible if data changes by 5% or more.
-Where restatements have been made for specific indicators, these will clearly be outlined in our selected greenhouse gas emissions data and Annual Report.
+When necessary, and where information is available, we will restate the prior years' figures using the latest available data to make data as comparable between years as possible.
+Where restatements have been made for selected greenhouse gas emissions data, these will be clearly outlined in our Reporting.